-Business performance over the last five fiscal years for the Group has seen dramatic fluctuations in net sales, ordinary income and loss, and profit and loss.
+Business performance over the last five fiscal years for the Group has seen dramatic fluctuations in net sales, ordinary profit and loss, and profit and loss.
 The primary factors behind these fluctuations in profit and loss for each fiscal year are as follows.

-Fiscal year ended March 31, 2012 (Consolidated) The Group launched 10 new titles under the Android GENSEN Apps series for the rapidly- growing smartphone market in September 2011.
-Then in December 2011 we launched Super Security ZERO, featuring no annual renewal fees and powered by the world-class technologies of Bitdefender, SRL.
-This brought a dramatic increase in net sales over the previous fiscal year.
-Reducing selling, general and administrative expenses achieved a significant rise in our income structure, with gains recorded for both ordinary income and profit.
 Fiscal year ended March 31, 2013 (Consolidated) Following a review of its product lineup, the Group prioritized sales of high added-value software products and the provision of services.
 As a result, there was a significant rise in sales for Android GENSEN Apps series products such as Super Power Saver and KYOUSOKU Memory, which have been adopted by au Smart Pass, a KDDI CORPORATION monthly subscription service for Android smartphone users.
 FUDEOH Ver.
 17 reached the top position in its genre for 2012 based on annual unit sales.
-The impact of these factors was a slight drop in net sales compared with the previous fiscal year, but a significant rise in operating income and ordinary income, and a new high for profit.
+The impact of these factors was a slight drop in net sales compared with the previous fiscal year, but a significant rise in operating profit and ordinary profit, and a new high for profit.
 Fiscal year ended March 31, 2014 (Consolidated) Continuing the trend from the previous fiscal year, the Group made proactive efforts to expand and improve its lineup of PC software and Android smartphone applications.
 Sales were brisk for Virus Security ZERO and FUDEOH, core products, as well as new products.
-Along with adding titles to au Smart Pass, we provided smartphone applications to NTT DOCOMO, INC's Sugo Toku Contents service.
-Sales with a high gross margin ratio were strong, resulting in new highs for operating income, ordinary income, and profit.
+Along with adding titles to au Smart Pass, we provided smartphone applications to NTT DOCOMO, INC.'s Sugo Toku Contents service.
+Sales with a high gross margin ratio were strong, resulting in new highs for operating profit, ordinary profit, and profit.
 Fiscal year ended March 31, 2015 (Consolidated) In the area of smartphone applications, we began providing our applications to SoftBank Mobile Corp.'s App Pass service.
 As a result, we have succeeded in providing applications to all three major Japanese mobile carriers.
 We also launched Apps CHOU HODAI, our own all-you-can-use fixed-price service with over 100 smartphone application titles.
 At the same time, we launched CHOU HODAI, our own all-you-can-use service for over 120 PC software titles, and CHOU HODAI Business, our all-you-can-use service of business software titles for corporations.
-As a result of these activities, sales remained strong, and operating income and ordinary income recorded all-time highs for the second year in a row.
+As a result of these activities, sales remained strong, and operating profit and ordinary profit recorded all-time highs for the second year in a row.
 Fiscal year ended March 31, 2016 (Consolidated) In the area of smartphone applications, we have succeeded in providing applications of over 20 titles to all three major Japanese mobile carriers.
 Moreover, since Microsoft Corporation's new Windows 10 has been released, Windows-related products, including core products, have made a significant contribution to sales.
-Our online shop sales rose steadily, and ordinary income and operating income marked new all-time highs for the third year in a row.
+Our online shop sales rose steadily, and ordinary profit and operating profit marked new all-time highs for the third year in a row.
+Fiscal year ended March 31, 2017 (Consolidated) In PC software, we focused on releasing products that support the new OS, such as our core security software products, in conjunction with the shift to Windows 10.
+At the end-of-year New Year greeting card season, we saw a new contribution to earnings from exclusive sales in the over-the-counter market of our postcard creation software products ATENA SHOKUNIN for Mac, acquired in April 2016, and the industry-share leader FUDEMAME, in addition to the core product FUDEOH.
+Our smartphone applications and online shop sales rose steadily, and ordinary profit and operating profit marked new all-time highs for the fourth year in a row.